-political economy Political economy is the study of economics in its political context.
+Political economy is the study of economics in its political context.
 Its relevance to education is apparent when one considers the financing of public education systems and the determination of their aims.
-Broadly speaking, there postmodernism are three different kinds of political economy relevant to the contemporary world: laissez-faire capitalism, social capitalism and socialism.
+Broadly speaking, there are three different kinds of political economy relevant to the contemporary world: laissez-faire capitalism, social capitalism and socialism.
 Each of these models has a different approach to vocationalism.
-Laissez-faire economies, following Adam Smith (1981), tend to downplay the role of the state in preparing students directly for the labour market (Shackleton 1976; Tooley 1995).
-Some countries, like the United States, believe in the creation of a large graduate-level managerial class, with a more limited subdegree labour force and a large and flexible army of semi- and unskilled workers.
-This seems to be the pattern that the laissez-faire economies of the UK and the US are following in the late twentieth century.
+Laissez-faire economies, following Adam Smith (1981), tend to downplay the role of the state in preparing students directly for the labour market (Shackleton 1976; Tooley 1995, 2000).
+Some countries, like the United States, believe in the creation of a large graduate-level managerial class, with a more limited sub-degree labour force and a large and flexible army of semiand unskilled workers.
+This seems to be the pattern that the laissezfaire economies of the UK and the USA are following in the early twenty-first century.

-By contrast, those capitalist economies which rely on a higher degree of social cohesion and state intervention, tend to emphasise the development of the craft and skilled worker (Streeck 1992).
+By contrast, those capitalist economies which rely on a higher degree of social cohesion and state intervention tend to emphasise the development of the craft and skilled worker (Greinert 2007; Streeck 1992).
 In doing this they are following the prescription of the nineteenth-century political economist Friedrich List (1991) in building up productive power through the development of social and mental capital at all levels.
+The approach was further developed by the German philosopher of education Georg Kerschensteiner (1964, 1968), who was largely responsible for the founding of the German apprenticeship-based dual system of vocational education (C. Winch 2006).
 The socialist societies tended to emphasise the polytechnical tradition, which involved a generalised preparation for work through a broad curriculum at the secondary level and more specialised institutions of professional formation at the tertiary level.
 Different conceptions of political economy exert a powerful influence over vocational education.